Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Think of it this way: would you rather buy a used car that has been driven sparingly and therefore has plenty of life left, or one that has racked up a high mileage and may be nearing the end of its useful life?
 The choice is clear for most buyers, making low mileage a valuable asset when it comes to selling your vehicle.

 In conclusion, low mileage can have a profound impact on both the longevity and value of your vehicle.
-By driving less and taking care of your car, you can enjoy the benefits of an extended lifespan and a boost in resale value.
+By driving less and taking care of your car, you can enjoy the of an extended lifespan and a boost in resale value.
 So next time you’re considering taking the scenic route or opting for public transportation, remember the long-term benefits that come with keeping your mileage low.